 Holidays, business travel, romantic getaway or fun times with friends….
-No matter the occasion, travel is an always renewed source of excitement.
-And there is no way we will let diabetes stand in the way!
-Before setting sail to your next destination, don’t forget to prepare and put these tips into action.
-A good trip is a well-prepared trip. ?
+No matter the occasion, traveling is an always renewed source of excitement.
+And there is no way we will let Type 1 diabetes stand in the way!
+Before setting sail to your next destination, check this Type 1 diabetes travel checklist.
+A good trip is a well-prepared trip!

 1 | Medical check-up